conan-io/docs/reference/profiles.rst

 Your build tool will locate **clang** compiler only for the **zlib** package and **gcc** (default one) for the rest of your dependency tree.

-They accept patterns too, like ``-s *@myuser/*``, which means that packages that have the username "myuser" will use clang 3.5 as compiler, and gcc otherwise:
+They accept patterns too, like ``-s *@myuser/*``, which means that packages that have the username "myuser" will use clang 3.5 as compiler, and gcc otherwise.
+The same is true for options, and environment variables:

 .. code-block:: text